Matcha

-Matcha has its origin in Japan, where, during the Muromachi period in the 16th century, tea farmers developed the technique of shade-grown cultivation.
-This innovation constitutes the essential process that defines matcha and distinguishes it from earlier forms of powdered tea.
-Most matcha is produced there today.
 The traditional Japanese tea ceremony, typically known as chanoyu (茶の湯) or sadō/chadō (茶道), centers on the preparation, serving and drinking of matcha as hot tea, and embodies a meditative and spiritual practice.

 Matcha is also used to flavor and dye foods such as mochi and soba noodles, green tea ice cream, matcha lattes, and a variety of Japanese wagashi confectionery.
 For this purpose, matcha made green by color additives instead of expensive shade-grown matcha is often used.

 Definition

 Strict definitions of matcha are given by the International Organization for Standardization, ISO 20715:2023 "Tea — Classification of tea types", and the Japanese food labeling standard defined by Japan Tea Central Public Interest Incorporated Association (日本茶業中央会).

 Both definitions require that matcha must be: